linuxboot/book/implementation/README.md

 + If you can build a DXE from source, you can use `utk` to remove the proprietary one and replace it with one built from source.
-You can get DXE source from the tianocore/EDK2 source repo at github.com.
-The GitHub repo has a **_limited_** number of DXEs in source form; i.e., you can't build a full working image using it.
+You can get DXE source from the tianocore/EDK2 source repository on GitHub.
+The GitHub repository has a **_limited_** number of DXEs in source form; i.e., you can't build a full working image using it.
 + There are scripts that let you compile individual DXEs, including the UEFI Shell and Boot Device Selection (BDS).
 These two DXEs have been compiled and are used in the Atomic Pi.
 Source-based BDS was needed to ensure the UEFI